cqeta1564/klipperrized-prusa/README.md

 11. In the "Machine" tab, upload "printer.cfg" from my GitHub

 ## Flashing Einsy and Setting up Communications between Rpi and Einsy
 1. Power down your Pi in mainsail.
 If your Pi is plugged into your printer power that down too and remove the Pi.
-Connect the a USB power source to the micro-usb port on the furthest edge of the board labeled "PWR IN".
-Plug your micro-usb to usb-b cable in the center micro-usb port labeled "USB" and then plug the other end into your Einsy mainboard.
+Connect the a USB power source to the micro-USB port on the furthest edge of the board labeled "PWR IN".
+Plug your micro-USB to USB-b cable in the center micro-USB port labeled "USB" and then plug the other end into your Einsy mainboard.
 Turn your printer on if it isn't already.

 2. To flash klipper onto your einsy